soniccat/LaunchBarActions/README.md

 ### Indexing
 **Evernote Export** and **Evernote Index** commands create an index file from all your notes. **Evernote Search** command uses it to search faster.
 The index file is stored in the storedindex file in the evernoteExport folder.

 LaunchBar runs search script every time when you type.
 To not to load the index file every time all above commands create the ruby daemon which works like a small server.
 It listens druby://localhost:8787.
-Whole index file is keeping in memory.
+Whole index file is kept in memory.
 If the daemon is already launched then a command will skip this step.
 Also the daemon stops old requests if you type new one.

 ### Dependencies
 To launch the daemon I use daemons library.
 It means that you should install it for the system ruby version.
 If you use rvm  you should remember which ruby you use now with ```rvm list``` and then type in a console: